idallmann/EVA-impact-aires-protegees/scripts/notebook_GIE/ex1_build_matching_df_correction.md

 code if a pixel is intersecting multiple groups the smallest group value is chosen.
-For instance, if a pixel is located both in a buffer polygon and in the analyzed PA, the cell value will be set to group 1 i.e. the analyzed PA zone, ensuring that PA group IDs (1or 2) take precedence over buffer IDs.
+For instance, if a pixel is located both in a buffer polygon and in the analyzed PA, the cell value will be set to group 1 i.e. the analyzed PA zone, ensuring that PA group IDs (1 or 2) take precedence over buffer IDs.
 Then pixel with no group assigned take the value 0 for Background.
 Another raster layer is created to assign a WDPA ID to each unit of observation.